Fire Extinguisher Training Questions Answers

 a.
 Fire in energized circuits or electrical equipment, computers.

 b.
-Flammable liquid fires, such as oil, gasoline, solvents.
+Flammable liquid fires, such as oil, gasoline, and solvents.

 c.
-Ordinary combustibles, paper, wood, most rubber, plastics, textiles.
+Ordinary combustibles, paper, wood, most rubber, plastics, and textiles.

 d.
-Flammable metal fires, machining chips, reactive metals such as titanium.
+Flammable metal fires, machining chips, and reactive metals such as titanium.

 5. Class C fire extinguishers are suitable for: